lukePeavey/quotable/README.md

 }
 ```

-### Search Authors (beta)
+### List Authors

-Search the database for authors using various filter/sorting options.
-All parameters are optional.
-By default, it returns all authors in alphabetical order.
+Get a paginated list of all authors in the database.
+This method supports several filter and sorting options.

 #### Query parameters